How To Care For Palm Trees Outdoors

 Sharing is caring!

-Knowledge on how to care for palm trees outdoors is important to help you learn the general ways you can use to take care of your plant.
+In this blog post, we discuss palm plant care outdoors, which is essential to maintain healthy and happy palms.
+Knowledge of how to care for palm trees outdoors is important to help you learn the general ways you can use to take care of your plant.

 Choosing Palms that You Can Grow

-• The Palms Mature in Size.
+• The palms mature in size.
 This depends on what size of palm tree you want in your yard.
-Some go for the very tall ones others medium or the shortest.
+Some go for the very tall ones, while others prefer medium or the shortest ones.

 Read about How Fast Do Windmill Palm Trees Grow?

-Palm trees just like other kinds of plants require special care but are low maintenance.
-It is important to take special for their roots because they do not have deep roots growing deep beneath the tree.
+Palm trees, just like other kinds of plants, require special care but are low maintenance.
+It is important to take special care of their roots because they do not have deep roots growing beneath the tree.
 The palm tree roots branch very little and do not increase in size as the tree grows upward.

-Most palms have a single trunk although there are species that grow as clusters.
+Most palms have a single trunk, although some species grow as clusters.
 They have a single growing point at the top of the trunk called the terminal bud.
 Once the terminal bud is injured, most palm trees die.

 The roots of a palm tree do not damage sidewalks and utilities because they do not thicken like other trees.

 • Soil.
 Palm trees receive most of their nutrients from the topsoil and the top of the nearby ground.
-This means you will need to fertilize the soil with proper nutrients.
+This means you will need to fertilize and amend the soil with proper nutrients.

 • Watering.
 New palm trees need watering at least 2 times a week for the first 6 months.
-Give it adequate water to ensure moisture is penetrating 1 ½ foot into the soil.
-If you are growing your palm tree on sandy soil, add extra water as sandy water does not maintain moisture.
+Give it adequate water to ensure moisture is penetrating 1 ½ feet into the soil.
+If you are growing your palm tree on sandy soil, add extra water, as this type of growing medium does not properly maintain moisture.
 Once the plant gets established, watering will depend on the season, climate, and rainfall frequency.
-In most cases, gardeners water 2 times a month during summer decreasing the frequency during the colder season to once every 6 weeks.
+In most cases, gardeners water 2 times a month during summer, decreasing the frequency in the colder season to once every 6 weeks.

 • Fertilization.
 Palms suffer from a nutritional deficiency in manganese, iron, and zinc.
-Using moss peat, pine bark, compost or liquid sulfur lowers the pH of the soil.
-The ideal fertilizer for palm trees is 8-2-12 which varies greatly from other plants.
-Remember palms get their nutrients from the top of the soil.
+Using peat moss, pine bark, compost, or liquid sulfur lowers the pH of the soil.
+The ideal fertilizer for palm trees is 8-2-12, which varies significantly from other plants.
+Remember, palms get their nutrients from the top of the soil.

 Miracle-Gro Shake ‘N Feed Palm Plant Food, 4.5 lb